 Steps to Building Scenarios

-There is a seven-step process for building and executing scenarios:
+There is a seven-step process for building and executing scenarios for agile marketing plans:

 - Identify the driving forces behind the potential risks, issues, or decisions